Try Our NEW Cat Name Generator

 Cats dislike certain textures and sounds.
 For example, aluminum foil or double-sided tape can be highly effective deterrents due to their unusual textures and noises.

-Placing these materials near the fish tank or on surfaces leading to the tank can discourage your cat from exploring further.
+Experiment with placing aluminium foil and double sided tape near the fish tank, or on surfaces leading to the tank.
+This will discourage your cat from exploring further.

 There are several methods you can use to deter cats from approaching the fish tank.
 As mentioned previously, using materials like aluminum foil or double-sided tape can be effective in keeping the fish tank safe.